serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     timeout: 10 # Timeout for this specific function.
 Overrides the default set above.
     role: arn:aws:iam::XXXXXX:role/role # IAM role which will be used for this function
     onError: arn:aws:sns:us-east-1:XXXXXX:sns-topic # Optional SNS topic arn which will be used for the DeadLetterConfig
+    awsKmsKeyArn: arn:aws:kms:us-east-1:XXXXXX:key/some-hash # Optional KMS key arn which will be used for encryption (overwrites the one defined on the service level)
     environment: # Function level environment variables
       functionEnvVar: 12345678
     tags: # Function specific tags